 The Wellington City Council (WCC) has allocated $3.4 million to upgrade WCC owned, Newtown Community Centre run community facilities in Newtown.
 These facilities are the Newtown Community & Cultural Centre, Network Newtown and Newtown Hall on Daniell Street.
 The Newtown Residents Association, the Newtown Community Centre and the Wellington City Council are working together to ensure the people of Newtown are at the centre of deciding what these community facilities may look like.

-Over the last year a lot of work has been put into seeking out your opinions, ideas and dreams for a community facility upgrade for Newtown.
+Over the last few years lot of work has been put into seeking out your opinions, ideas and dreams for a community facility upgrade for Newtown.
 Watch the video or read the report below to hear more about what we did to hear your voices, and what the Newtown community thought we should spend the money on!

 This page will be kept up to date with the latest news on the project, so keep an eye on it.

 Newtown Community Facilities are getting an upgrade!
 The ‘Our Town, Newtown’ team (made up of a Steering Committee and the WSP OPUS Architects) have had a bit of a holiday, but are now back at work, continuing the project to upgrade the community facilities (to the tune of $2.7mill)!
 We have done heaps of consultation which has informed the plans, to make the new facilities work for the whole Newtown Community.

 Here’s a few examples of feedback that was received and how this influenced the plans:

 Our architect team from WSP OPUS are hard at work adding more details to these plans, figuring out how much it is all going to cost, how long it might take and engaging with other professionals to find out vital information.